vennbury/lessons/python/basics/prerequisites/workflow-exercise.md

 ## Exercise

-- <b><b>Step 1:</b></b> Assuming you're logged in to your [GitHub](https://github.com) profile, create a new repository and name it "Workflow".
+- <b>Step 1:</b> Assuming you're logged in to your [GitHub](https://github.com) profile, create a new repository and name it "Workflow".
 For now, ignore README, .gitignore, and license settings (you will learn more about them further into your developer career).
 - <b>Step 2:</b> GitHub should show you a couple of ways to connect your local git to GitHub.
 On top, you should see a blue box with the heading like this: "Quick setup — if you’ve done this kind of thing before".
 There are two buttons, "HTTPS" and "SSH".
 Click on the latter and copy the line.
 (It should look like this: "git@github.com:[your-user-name]/workflow.git".)
 - <b>Step 3:</b> Open up your OS's CLI.
 - <b>Step 4:</b> Navigate into the desired folder, where you'll be storing all of your exercise and project folders, using `cd` command.